2026 Colloquy at Texas A&M University

 Moderator: Inese Radzins

-Beatriz Nunes, Institut für Romanistik, Humboldt-Universität zu Berlin, “Texts as Roots: Déracinement and the Search for Grounding”
+Beatriz Nunes, Institut für Romanistik, Humboldt-Universität zu Berlin

 Panel B: Ethical Actions